-Throughout the years I have proofed many blogs.
+Throughout the years, I have proofed many blogs.
 Some blogs I become so caught up in I hardly notice the small grammatical errors and instead walk away learning something new and am inspired.
-Other blogs I end up rewriting as I try to piece together the scattered ideas, paragraphs and headers the writer had thrown into the post.
+In other blogs, I end up rewriting as I try to piece together the scattered ideas, paragraphs, and headers the writer had thrown into the post.

-Yes, it is important to have headers, sub-headers and make the content easily digestible for the reader.
-But if it’s a string of ideas with no flow leading from one section to another, you’re making the editor’s job harder and the audience won’t understand it.
+Yes, it is important to have headers and sub-headers and make the content easily digestible for the reader.
+But if it’s a string of ideas with no flow leading from one section to another, you’re making the editor’s job harder, and the audience won’t understand it.

-Which then leads me into my last point…
+This then leads me to my last point…

 Mistake #4: Crafting a “Catch-All” Blog Post